mtdtao/ReactTodo/readme.md

-# React Template
+# React Todo
-A React template includes SASS and test(Karma, Mocha) framework
+A todo web made with React.